Low income, elderly and disabled Georgians will receive assistance with cooling their homes beginning on April 1, 2020

 LIHEAP is a federally-funded program that is designed to assist low-income, elderly and disabled Georgians with cooling costs through direct payments to home energy suppliers.
 Eligible households will receive between $350.00 to $400.00 toward their energy costs.

-Funds are administered through local Georgia Community Action Agencies (GCAA).
-Contact your local GCAA to determine how the program will accept applications and if any demographic will receive priority service.
-Those seeking assistance may apply starting on May 1 and will be asked to provide the following:
+Funds are administered through local Community Action Agencies.
+Contact your local Community Action Agency to determine how the program will accept applications and if any demographic will receive priority service.
+Those seeking assistance may apply starting on April 1 and will be asked to

 - The most recent cooling bill or statement of service from their heating providers

 - Most recent heating bill or statement of service

 - Social Security cards for each member of the household

 - Proof of Income for the last 30 days for each adult member of the household.
 Proof of Income can include, but is not limited to, a paycheck stub or public assistance verification letter.

 - Verification of Social Security or unemployment benefits for all applicable household members

 The LIHEAP program helped more than 190,000 customers with heating and cooling bills, providing over $68 million in total assistance for FY2019.
 The average customer received between $350 and $400 in assistance with their home heating and cooling ills.

 For more information on the program, contact your local Community Action Agency.
 To find a Community Action Agency in your area, visit http://www.georgiacaa.org.